Perhaps the most popular and widely used type of RV, the travel trailer is a traveler’s favorite!

 Travel trailers are the type of RV with the most variety.
 You can buy small 13-17 foot travel trailers all the way up the huge trailers that are 37+ feet in length.

 This gives the buyer lots of variety and options.

 The floor plans also vary greatly, offering you many different options, and increasing the chance of finding the perfect layout for you.

 3. Modern Amenities

-Travel trailers have all of the comforts of home from kitchens and bathrooms to living rooms and comfy bedrooms.
+Travel trailer campers have all of the comforts of home from kitchens and bathrooms to living rooms and comfy bedrooms.

-Depending on the size of RV, they can include full sized fridges, pull out couches for additional sleeping space for guests, electric fireplaces and other luxurious amenities.
+Depending on the size of RV, they can include full sized refrigerators, pull-out couches for additional sleeping space for guests, electric fireplaces and other luxurious amenities.